 The Project Proponent has reviewed and considered the information in the Final PEIR for the CalVTP addressing potential environmental effects, proposed mitigation measures, and alternatives.
-The Project Proponent, relying on the facts and analysis in the Final PEIR and the treatment project PSA, which were presented to the CAL FIRE and reviewed and considered prior to any approvals, concurs with the conclusions of the Final PEIR and the treatment project PSA regarding the potential environmental effects of the CalVTP and the treatment project.
+The Project Proponent, relying on the facts and analysis in the Final PEIR and the treatment project PSA, which were presented to the Northern Sonoma County Fire Protection District Board of Directors and reviewed and considered prior to any approvals, concurs with the conclusions of the Final PEIR and the treatment project PSA regarding the potential environmental effects of the CalVTP and the treatment project.

-The Project Proponent concurs with the conclusions in the Final PEIR and treatment project PSA that all of the following impacts will be less than significant:
+The Project Proponent concurs with the conclusions in the Final PEIR and treatment project PSA that all of the following impacts will be less than significant (Impacts determined to be not applicable, due to project specific factors, were not included):